Our Services

 Helpful Resources

-Chronic facial pain across the bridge of the nose can result from sinus inflammation, nerve disorders, structural abnormalities, or referred pain and often requires imaging and specialized tests for accurate diagnosis.
-Treatments range from home remedies, medications, and lifestyle changes to nerve blocks and surgery depending on the cause.
+Chronic facial pain across the bridge of the nose is often caused by sinus inflammation, nerve disorders (like trigeminal neuralgia), structural abnormalities such as a deviated septum, or referred pain from nearby conditions.
+Accurate diagnosis typically requires imaging (CT or MRI) and specialized testing.
+Treatment options range from home remedies, medications, and lifestyle adjustments to nerve blocks or surgery, depending on the underlying cause.

 Chronic facial pain across the bridge of your nose can be distressing and interfere with daily activities like reading, driving, or even relaxing.
 While occasional nasal discomfort is common (think allergies or a cold), persistent pain warrants a closer look.
 This guide walks you through what might be causing your discomfort, how it's diagnosed, and steps you can take to find relief—backed by credible medical research and expert recommendations.